-My book (cover shown above) is now published by Ingram and available in bookstores, such as Barnes & Noble (Print and NOOK: Order Here), and through Amazon (under a separate ISBN): Order Here.
-Print version is also available through WND: Order Here; also at Quail Ridge Books (in Raleigh): Order Here.
+My book (cover shown above) is now published through Amazon (Print and Kindle): Order Here and through Barnes & Noble (Print and NOOK: Order Here).
+Print version is also available through Quail Ridge Books (in Raleigh): Order Here.

-Two hundred million licensed motor vehicle drivers in the United States expose themselves routinely to significant risk while betting that they will not become stranded when they drive.
+Two hundred million licensed motor vehicle drivers in the United States expose themselves routinely to significant risk of becoming stranded when they drive.
 There are two kinds of drivers: 1) those who have experienced a disabled vehicle (and will again), and 2) those who will for the first time.
 Drivers can decrease the chances that they will have a break down and become stranded.
 This subject may seem dry and boring – – until you have experienced being stranded and vulnerable to whims of anyone who comes along.
-Each year AAA responds to 30 million calls for help from stranded motorists, reflecting only a fraction of the total.
+Each year AAA responds to 30 million calls for help from stranded motorists, this is only a fraction of the total.
 Some folks learn only by experiencing inconvenience, embarrassment, and potentially serious risks.
 Others make the proactive choice to learn how to prevent problems and the methods to counteract them should they occur.
 This book provides you with the opportunity to avoid the negatives associated with becoming stranded (including no bathroom, no water, no food, too cold, too hot, darkness, and encountering predators).

 I am not a mechanic, and most vehicle breakdowns do not require a mechanic.
 My solutions are simple, low tech, easily understood, and enable a driver of a disabled vehicle to drive it off an interstate highway or parking lot, to a facility which can fix the problem, or so that the motorist can obtain items needed to prevent recurrence.
 They are not meant to be permanent repairs.